Meatball Casserole

-If you are looking for a new family dinner this Keto Meatball Casserole should be it.
+If you are looking for a new family dinner this homemade Meatball Casserole should be it.
 Juicy, flavorful meatballs baked until golden and then covered with tomato sauce and cheese.
-My low carb Meatball Parmesan Casserole was a hit with my family and should be a hit with yours.
+My low carb keto Meatball Casserole was a hit with my family and should be a hit with yours.

-When I was in college I was still a vegetarian.
+When I was in college, I was still a vegetarian.
 One of my favorite meals from the dining hall takeout was a vegetarian Italian meatball parmesan sub.
-I have no idea what those "meat"balls were made of, and I probably don't want to know, but it was terriffic.
+I have no idea what those “meat”balls were made of, and I probably don’t want to know, but it was terrific.

 Ingredients

-Ground Sausage - I use sweet Italian sausage but hot Italian sausage is fine or a combination of the two.
-If you are doing low carb or keto just watch for added sugar in the sausage.
+- Ground Sausage – I use sweet Italian sausage but hot Italian sausage is fine or a combination of the two.

 Step Two: Next, scoop the meatballs.
+A large cookie scoop makes this very easy.
 You should end up with 24 meatballs.
 Bake in a baking dish coated with cooking spray until they are almost completely cooked.
 I shoot for 150-155 on my meat thermometer.

 Step Three: Top with sauce and sprinkle mozzarella cheese on top and finish baking.
 For the best golden brown cheese on top broil the low carb meatball casserole for 2-3 minutes, watching it carefully.

-Expert Tip - you can make the Italian meatballs ahead of time, cook until fully cooked, and then freeze the cooked meatballs in a freezer bag.
+You can make the Italian meatballs ahead of time, cook until fully cooked, and then freeze the cooked meatballs in a freezer bag.
 Just place the frozen meatballs in the casserole dish, bake until thawed, and then top with the sauce and cheese.
 This easy prep idea is always a perfect meal on busy weeknights.
-I don't meal prep much but I do do this.

 Variations